Solar-assisted heat pump: Comparison

-Generally speaking the use of this integrated system is an efficient way to employ the heat produced by the thermal panels in winter period, something that normally wouldn't be exploited because its temperature is too low.
+Generally speaking the use of this integrated system is an efficient way to employ the heat produced by the thermal panels in winter period, something that normally would not be exploited because its temperature is too low.

 Separated production systems

 In comparison with only heat pump utilization, it is possible to reduce the amount of electrical energy consumed by the machine during the weather evolution from winter season to the spring, and then finally only use thermal solar panels to produce all the heat demand required (only in case of indirect-expansion machine), thus saving on variable costs.

 In comparison with a system with only thermal panels, it is possible to provide a greater part of the required winter heating using a non-fossil energy source.

 Traditional heat pumps

 Compared to geothermal heat pumps, the main advantage is that the installation of a piping field in the soil is not required, which results in a lower cost of investment (drilling accounts for about 50% of the cost of a geothermal heat pump system) and in more flexibility of machine installation, even in areas in which there is limited available space.
 Furthermore, there are no risks related to possible thermal soil impoverishment.

 Similarly to air source heat pumps, solar-assisted heat pump performance is affected by atmospheric conditions, although this effect is less significant.
 Solar-assisted heat pump performance is generally affected by varying solar radiation intensity rather than air temperature oscillation.
 This produces a greater SCOP (Seasonal COP).
-Additionally, evaporation temperature of the working fluid is higher than in air source heat pumps, so in general the coefficient of performance is significantly higher.
+Additionally, the evaporation temperature of the working fluid is higher than in air source heat pumps, so in general, the coefficient of performance is significantly higher.